kuzzleio/computed-fields-plugin/README.md

 Clone this repository locally and make it accessible from the `plugins/enabled` directory relative to the Kuzzle installation directory.
 A common practice is to put the code of the plugin in `plugins/available` and create a symbolic link to it in `plugins/enabled`.

-**Note.** If you are running Kuzzle within a Docker container, you'll need to mount the local plugin installation directory as a volume in the container.
+**Note.** If you are running Kuzzle within a Docker container, you will need to mount the local plugin installation directory as a volume in the container.

-Please refer to the Guide for further instructions on [how to install Kuzzle plugins](http://docs.kuzzle.io/guide/#managing-plugins).
+Please refer to the Guide for further instructions on [how to install Kuzzle plugins](http://docs.kuzzle.io/guide/essentials/plugins/#managing-plugins).

 ### On a pristine Kuzzle stack